0xff6a/instagram-clone/README.md

 - Clicking on a post location will take a user through to a location map
 - Clicking on a post tag will display only posts that share the tag on the page
 - Clicking on the new post button will pop up a modal for users to add posts.
 Clicking on the mini map will autopopulate the location field.
 The minimap geolocates the user automatically, but can be recentred to a different location
+- When a new post is added all users will be notified and a thumbnail of the content displayed at the top of the page
+- Clicking on the thumbnails will take the user to a refreshed homepage with the new content
+- Users can click the shopping cart icon to purchase an image.
+Payments are processed through stripe
 - All models are fully validated

 TO DO